openmelody/mt-plugin-configassistant/README.md

   user will be constricted to searching entries in the current blog, or all blogs on the system.

+* `colorpicker` - Produces a color wheel pop-up for selecting a color or hex value.

 **Example Radio Image**

 The `radio-image` type supports a special syntax for the `values` attribute.